Back to Learning Center

 How Are Separate and Community Property Determined in Corporations?

-• Inception of Title — Stock in a corporation incorporated during marriage is community property; stock acquired before marriage, or during marriage by gift/inheritance, is separate property.
+• Inception of Title: Stock in a corporation incorporated during marriage is community property; stock acquired before marriage or acquired during marriage by gift or inheritance is separate property.

-• Increase in Value — Increase in value of separate property corporate stock that is due to natural growth or market fluctuations remains separate property.
+• Increase in Value: The increase in value of separate property corporate stock that is due to natural growth or market fluctuations remains separate property.

 How Is My Retirement Divided in a Divorce?
 Is My Retirement Separate or Community Property?

-Generally, retirement benefits earned during an employee’s marriage are community property.
-The character of Defined Benefit Plans are determined by principles and formulas in case law.
-Defined Contribution Plans can use tracing or subtraction methods to determine separate interests.
+Generally, retirement benefits earned during an employee’s marriage are considered community property in the post-divorce division of property in Texas.
+The character of defined benefit plans is determined by principles and formulas in case law.
+Defined contribution plans can use tracing or subtraction methods to determine separate interests.

-How Do I Protect My Separate Property in Divorce?
+How Do I Protect My Separate Property in a Divorce?

 If you want to know more about how to protect your separate property in a divorce, please watch the videos below.